Who We Are

-We are a new church plant launching in the Ivy City neighborhood of Northeast Washington, DC in September 2020.
+Amazing Grace Church is a new church plant in the Ivy City neighborhood of Northeast Washington, DC.
 Our doors are open to anyone, no matter your race, ethnicity or background.
 We truly are one big family!
 Come just as your are and leave full!

 We are a missions focused church, where we simply desire to spread the unfiltered Gospel, serve our community and equip our brothers and sisters to do the same.